governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-what-organisational-gardens-actually-are.md

 It is a practical way of talking about the parts of an organisation that only stay healthy when they are continuously tended.

 That is a large part of what makes an organisation actually work.
+And it is exactly the terrain most organisations chronically under-invest in.

 {/* truncate */}